mm80843/T3.5/docs/Risk/PBN__Risk_1032.md

 # __Virus propagation__

+## Name of the risk

+High rates of infection and potentially overwhelming healthcare systems

+## Description of the risk

+Contagious diseases can spread rapidly in the built environment, leading to widespread infection

 ## Mitigations of this risk

 * [Implementing strict hygiene and sanitation measures, promoting social distancing, and enforcing mask-wearing in public spaces](https://github.com/mm80843/T3.5/blob/main/docs/RiskMitigation/PBN__RiskMitigation_1463.md)